-Lenoardo da Vinci is one of the most influential artist with works such as the Mona Lisa and the Last Supper are world renowned.
+Lenoardo da Vinci is one of the most influential artists with works such as the Mona Lisa and the Last Supper are world-renowned.
 Beyond his works of art, Leonardo da Vinci is also admired for his inspired observations and ideas, some scribbled quickly, some delicately rendered, across several notebooks that have been collected today into various codices.

 In 1452 in the town of Vinci, Leonardo was born to Caterina, a young peasant woman, and Piero da Vinci, a notary.
 Although born out of wedlock, the young Leonardo was treated well by his father’s family.
 If not for Piero da Vinci’s guild rejecting the membership of illegitimate children, Leonardo might have followed in his father’s footsteps to become a notary- as five generations of the family men already had been.

 But it was just as well that he did not.
 Leonardo did not do well even in an informal local school- he was a poor student who was easily distracted and who far preferred self-directed study to the strictures of a classroom.

 When he was 14, Piero da Vinci secured a place for him at the workshop of Andrea del Verrocchio, a well-known painter, and sculptor in Florence.
 Besides his personal work, famous artists of the period such as Botticelli and Ghirlandaio were also associated with the studio, having been apprentices there.